stellar/stellar-disbursement-platform-backend/dev/README.md

 Make sure you have Docker installed on your system.
 If not, you can download it from [here](https://www.docker.com/products/docker-desktop).

+### Stellar Accounts and .env File
-### Stellar accounts
+### Stellar Accounts and .env File

-We will need to create and configure two Stellar accounts to be able to use the SDP.
+You need to create and configure two Stellar accounts to use the SDP.
+You can either create the accounts manually or use the provided script to automate the process.

+**Option 1: Manually Create and Configure Accounts**

-* A Distribution account that will be used for sending funds to receivers.
-[Create and Fund a Distribution Account](https://developers.stellar.org/docs/stellar-disbursement-platform/getting-started#create-and-fund-a-distribution-account)
+1. Create and fund a Distribution account that will be used for sending funds to receivers.
+Follow the instructions [here](https://developers.stellar.org/docs/stellar-disbursement-platform/getting-started#create-and-fund-a-distribution-account).
-* A SEP-10 account that will be used for authentication.
+2. Create a SEP-10 account for authentication.
 It can be created the same way as the distribution account but it doesn't need to be funded.
+3. Create a `.env` file in the `dev` directory by copying the `.env.example` file:
+    ```sh
+    cp .env.example .env
+    ```

-The public and private key of these two accounts will be used to configure the SDP in the next step.
+4. Update the `.env` file with the public and private keys of the two accounts created in the previous steps.

+**Option 2: Use create_env.sh script to create accounts and .env file**

+You can use the make_env.sh script to automatically create a SEP-10 account funded with XLM using Friendbot, create a distribution account, and fund it with USDC by establishing a trustline and executing a path payment.  to run the make_env.sh script

+1. Use `make_env.sh` script to create stellar accounts and .env file automatically:
+    1. Navigate to the `dev` directory from the terminal:
+    ```sh
+    cd dev
+    ```
+    2. Run the `make_env.sh` in the `scripts` folder.
+    ```sh
+    scripts/make_env.sh
+    ```
+    You should see output as follows:
+    ```
+    ❯ scripts/make_env.sh
+    ====> 👀 Checking if .env environment file exists in /Users/reecemarkowsky/dev/testingdebug/stellar-disbursement-platform-backend/dev
+    .env file does not exist.
+Creating
+    Generating SEP-10 signing keys...
+    Generating distribution keys with funding...
+    .env file created successfully
+    ====> ✅ Finished .env setup
+    ```

 ## Setup